microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 2. 100% behavior compatibility with WUX controls.

-3. Ability to lift and shift all existing WUX controls.
+3. Ability to transition to using a ScrollView for all existing controls that currently consume a ScrollViewer.
 For instance, not moving the Hub, Pivot, SemanticZoom controls is acceptable.

 4. Preserve object models rarely exercised by app developers (i.e. object models rarely used by app developers, like ScrollContentPresenter, do not need to adhere as closely to the old object models).